 PublicationsMy Google Scholar page generally has the most updated version of my publications.
 Below are the ones I've remembered to add here:

-- Short Term Stock Forecasting Using BDI Framework, Under review
+- Short Term Firm-Specific Stock Forecasting with BDI Framework, Journal of Computational Economics, 2019

 - Tendrils of Crime: Visualizing the Diffusion of Stolen Bitcoins, GraMSec 2018